siggame/Cadre/Games/Stardash/rules.md

 2. otherwise coin flip.

 ## [Units][Unit]
-There are five types of units, inters, physicists, and managers.
-Managers stun inters.
-Interns stun physicists, and physicists stun managers. a units radius is stored in the game settings.
+There are five types of units, corvettes, missileboats, martyrs, miners, and transports.
+Martyrs block corvettes, corvettes can destroy missile ships, missile ships ignore martyrs. a units radius is stored in the game settings.
 There energy is their health pool.